Nur Khan: Commander-in-Chief (1965–1969)

 On 23 July 1965, the outgoing Commander-in-Chief Air Marshal Asghar Khan handed over command of the Pakistan Air Force to Air Marshal Nur Khan.
 Asghar Khan did not brief him about Operation Gibraltar in Indian administered Kashmir as Asghar was not informed by the Pakistan Army either.

 After a hiatus of six years without flying fighter jets, Nur Khan quickly regained familiarity with the cockpit by doing quick checkouts on the Lockheed T-33 before switching to an F-104 Starfighter and F-86 Sabre.

 The Air Headquarters was suspicious regarding the secret operations undertaken by the army, due to previous subsequent skirmishes on the eastern border.
-Nur Khan met with Commander-in-Chief General Musa Khan who admitted that "something was afoot", with Nur Khan immediately responding "this could mean war".
+Nur Khan met with General Musa Khan who admitted that "something was afoot", with Nur Khan responding "this could mean war".
 However, Musa tried to assure Nur Khan that India would not retaliate.
-Very few details of the plan were conveyed to both Nur Khan and Naval Chief Afzal Rahman Khan by the Pakistan Army leadership.
-Still skeptical, Nur Khan was told by General Musa to meet with the General Officer Commanding of Kashmir, Major General Akhtar Hussain Malik for further details, as he was in charge of Operation Gibraltar.
-Reportedly, Akhtar told Nur Khan, "don't worry, because the plan is to send in some 800,000 infiltrators inside the occupied territory to throw out the Indian troops with the help of the local population", with Akhtar claiming the plan was so perfectly designed that the Indians would not be able to retaliate and therefore Nur Khan and the PAF would not need to get into war-time mode.
+Very few details of the plan were conveyed to both Nur Khan and Naval Chief Vice Admiral Afzal Rahman Khan by the Pakistan Army leadership.

+Still skeptical, Nur Khan was told by General Musa to meet with the General Officer Commanding of the 12th Infantry Division, Major General Akhtar Hussain Malik for further details, as he was in charge of Operation Gibraltar.
+Akhtar told him, "don't worry, because the plan is to send in some 800,000 infiltrators inside the occupied territory to throw out the Indian troops with the help of the local population".
+Akhtar also claimed that the plan was so perfectly designed and the Indians would not be able to retaliate, therefore the Air Force would not need to get into war-time mode.